Lymphatic Lab Continuing Education

 MLD Continuing Education Courses

-Three live courses for licensed massage therapists, covering anatomy, hands-on technique, and clinical safety.
+Three self-paced courses for licensed massage therapists, covering anatomy, hands-on technique, and clinical safety.
 Taught by Eric J. Raldiris, OTR/L, LMT in Orlando, Florida.

 Course 01